SEND Information Report for Langford Village Academy

 - We provide support for all types of SEND and Disabilities, and some of our students have Education Health and Care Plans.

 What is our policy for identifying children with SEND and assessing their needs, and who is the SENCO?

 - Our SEND policy sets out clearly what our process for assessing needs are.
-It is the role of teachers, supported by the SENCO, to assess the needs of the young person in the classroom, and to identify those who may need further support because of a learning difficulty or disability.
-This will routinely be done through regular ongoing in class assessments, but may involve more specialised assessment from our SENCO.
+It is the role of teachers, supported by the SENDCO, to assess the needs of the young person in the classroom, and to identify those who may need further support because of a learning difficulty or disability.
+This will routinely be done through regular ongoing in class assessments, but may involve more specialised assessment from our SENDCO.

 - Some students have a Statement of Educational Need, which clearly set out the needs of the young person.

 - The SENDCO is Rachel Siswick, and can be contacted by phone on 01462 629000 or by email email@example.com

 How do we consult with parents of children with SEND and involve them in their child's education?

 - We work in partnership with parents to support each child/young person’s well-being, learning needs, progress and aspirations.

 - We operate an open-door policy to allow parents to contact their child’s class teacher with ease.

 - Parents are invited to become involved in school-life through a number of means e.g. the PTA, hearing children read and ongoing invitations to school events throughout the year.